vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

     natIP: 35.195.196.332
     type: ONE_TO_ONE_NAT
 ```
 A VM can at most have one of accessConfig.
-We'll need to delete the existing one and replace it with a static ip address config.
-First we delete it:
+We'll need to delete the existing one and replace it with a static IP address config.
+First, we delete it:

 ```[bash]
 gcloud compute instances delete-access-config drone-vm \